This morning the whole family slept in.

 Sadly, I fell asleep and noticed Mr. Nielson honk shooing

-next me to too.
-I think all that shoveling made us tired.
+next to me too.
+All that shoveling made us tired.

 Oliver loved the movie, and that was all that mattered!